Smart-Hosts/.github/profile/Hosts.md

 Each rule occupies one line.
-The text before the first space is the **Action**, and the text after the space is the **Domain**, which can include multiple domains separated by commas.
+The text before the first space is the **Action**, and the text after the space is the **Domain**, which can include multiple domains separated by white spaces.
 Domains support Unix shell-style wildcards, such as `*-nas.home`.
 Parameters after a comma act as optional **Conditions**.
 Currently, the supported condition is `ssid="home"`,